ohirose/bcpd/README.md

 ### Input data

-- 1st argument (specified by `-x`): The target shape represented as a matrix of size N x D.
+- `-x [file]`: The target shape represented as a matrix of size N x D.
-- 2nd argument (specified by `-y`): The source shape represented as a matrix of size M x D.
+- `-y [file]`: The source shape represented as a matrix of size M x D.

-Currently, only tab- and comma-separated files are accepted, and the extensions of input files MUST be `.txt`.
+Tab- and comma-separated files are accepted, and the extensions of input files MUST be `.txt`.
 If your file is space-delimited, convert it to a tab- or comma-separated file using Excel, MATLAB, or R, for example.
 If the file names of target and source point sets are `X.txt` and `Y.txt`, these arguments can be omitted.